raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

   //=> 1
 ```

-If a generator yield more than one value, it iterates over the values successively:
+If a generator function yields more than one value, the generator iterates over the values successively:

 ```javascript
 const OneTwo = function * () {